CharlotteIoT/lab001-docs/README.md

 5. [Step 4](Step4.md) - Send a message when publishing a topic and then call google translate to play the message through the speakers
 6. [Step 5](Step5.md) - Play music while also doing doorbell functions

+### Useful resources
+- [Setting up the SD Image](SetupSDImage.md) - If you want to create your own image for this lab then follow these instructions
+- [Logitech Media Server](http://allthingspi.webspace.virginmedia.com/lms.php) - How to guide on setting up the media server
+- [Squeezelite Client](http://www.gerrelt.nl/RaspberryPi/wordpress/tutorial-installing-squeezelite-player-on-raspbian/) - How to guide on setting up a client that connects to Logitech Media Server